hastexo/hastexo-xblock/README.md

 you need to define the `hastexo` tag in your course content.
 It must be configured with the following attributes:

-* `stack_template_path`: The static asset path to a Heat template.

-* `stack_user_name`: The name of the user that the Xblock will use to connect to the environment, as specified in the Heat template.
+* `stack_user_name`: The name of the user that the Xblock will use to connect to the environment, as specified in the orchestration template.

 * `protocol`: One of 'ssh', 'rdp', or 'vnc'.
 This defines the protocol that will be used to connect to the environment.
 The default is 'ssh'.

-The following is optional:
+The following are optional:

+* `stack_template_path`: The static asset path to the orchestration template, if not specified per provider below.

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   If unset, the global timeout will be used.

 You can also use the following nested XML options:

-* `providers`: A list of references to OpenStack providers configured in the platform.
-Each `name` attribute must match one of the providers in the XBlock configuration, `capacity` specifies how many environments should be launched in that provider at maximum (where "-1" means keep launching environments until encountering a launch failure, and "0" disables the provider), and `environment` optionally specifies a content store path to a Heat environment file specifying template parameters for that provider.
+* `providers`: A list of references to providers configured in the platform.
+  Each `name` attribute must match one of the providers in the XBlock configuration. `capacity` specifies how many environments should be launched in that provider at maximum (where "-1" means keep launching environments until encountering a launch failure, and "0" disables the provider).
+  `template` is the content store path to the orchestration template (if not given, `stack_template_path` will be used).  `environment` optionally specifies a content store path to a Heat environment file specifying template parameters for that provider.
 If no providers are specified, the platform default will be used.

 * `ports`: A list of ports the user can manually choose to connect to.
 This is intended as a means of providing a way to connect directly to multiple VMs in